bradley-holt/couchdb-hypermedia-api/README.md

 Run the following command to install dependencies:
 `./composer.phar install`

+## Testing

+The unit tests for this application can be run using the following command:
+`vendor/bin/phpunit`

 ## Administering

 Administrative and maintainance tasks are available using the `admin.php` script.